sfigg/commercialization-public/service/mobile/new-requestforupdate-cmdlet.md

 </tr>
 <tr class="even">
 <td align="left"><p>Trial</p></td>
 <td align="left"><p>Used by OEMs to test OTA updates and evaluate the quality of their RFUs prior to submitting a retail servicing submission.
-It's also used to test updates for commercializing new devices.</p>
+It&#39;s also used to test updates for commercializing new devices.</p>
 <p>It is not intended for MO lab trials.
 Updates published here do not get published to Microsoft Update live production.</p></td>
 </tr>
 </tbody>
 </table>

 The **SourceFirmwareSubmissionTicketId** is the ticket ID of the firmware submission devices update from.
 This is only required if phones are updating to Windows Phone 8.1 or higher.
 To guard against publishing updates that could potentially cause update errors, the Windows Phone device update publishing service reserves the right to reject RFUs that do not include the **SourceFirmwareSubmissionTicketId** of the previous update.
 For more info on versioning, see [Update requirements](update-requirements.md).